richelbilderbeek/teaching/docs/data/counts/README.md

 The progression of the number of learners over a day is as follows:
 Around 80% of all learners are present at course start, after which the amount increases.
-At 10:30, the heighest amount of learners during the day are present, after which this number decreases.
+At 10:30, the highest amount of learners during the day are present, after which this number decreases.
 See figure 2 for the exact numbers.